Klopp's unsung heroes: Liverpool's backroom staff have become as vital as Salah, Mane and Alisson | Goal.com

 Just as significant, though, is the fact it would take the heat off their final group match, away to FC Midtjylland a week on Wednesday, affording Klopp the ability to make changes to his starting line-up, safe in the knowledge that qualification is secured.

-The Reds’ December is loaded – tonight begins a run of eight games in 29 days – and so any opportunity to rotate will be welcomed with open arms.
+The Reds’ December is loaded – Tuesday night begins a run of eight games in 29 days – and so any opportunity to rotate will be welcomed with open arms.

 Klopp’s options are already stretched, with James Milner the latest first-teamer struck down by injury.
 Milner, who damaged his hamstring at Brighton, joins Trent Alexander-Arnold, Naby Keita, Thiago Alcantara, Alex Oxlade-Chamberlain and Xherdan Shaqiri on the missing list, while Virgil van Dijk and Joe Gomez remain long-term absentees.